Your first local LLM, start to finish

 This is post 8 of 13 in the Local LLMs series.
-Theory's done.
-Time for muscle memory.
+The theory is behind us.
+Now we build the muscle memory.

-• Ollama as the runtime.
-Wraps llama.cpp, handles model downloads, exposes an OpenAI-compatible API on localhost.
-Runs as a background daemon.
+- Ollama is the runtime.
+It wraps llama.cpp, downloads models for you, and exposes an OpenAI-compatible API on localhost.
+It runs as a background daemon, so it's just always there.

-• Llama 3.2 3B Instruct as the model.
-Around 2 GB on disk, runs on every tier from this series.
-Good general-purpose chat model.
+- Llama 3.2 3B Instruct is the model.
+About 2 GB on disk, runs on every hardware tier in this series, and it's a solid general-purpose chat model.

 Step 1: install Ollama